Chamomile Lawn: How to Grow This Better Ground Cover

 Growing a blanket of chamomile in a meadow or on a slope is a practical, time-saving, and economical option.
 Gardeners like it for geometric arrangement on a landscape of grass and similar ground covers.

-If you grow a wide swath of chamomiles, you can trace paths along borders and retaining walls.
+If you grow a wide swath of chamomiles, you can trace paths along borders, retaining walls, and retaining wall alternatives.
 You can also place them strategically near a garden bench.
 And of course, you can cover your entire lawn in a chamomile ground cover, which looks beautiful.

 Benefits of a Chamomile Lawn